larics/hpe_ros_package/README.md

 - [ ] Add more complex remapping for different systems
 - [ ] Check measuremet precision
 - [ ] Filter measurements with Kalman and check which indexing is used
-- [ ] Publish Hand predictions in the image space
+- [x] Publish Hand predictions in the image space

+## Ideas for improvement:
+- [ ] Add median filtering
+- [ ] Add filtering based on the score